proebrock/lighthouse/projector_calibrate/README.markdown

 ![](images/setup.png)

-We have 2 cameras and put that board into 12 poses.
+In this example we have 2 cameras and put that board into 12 poses.
 For phase shift correspondence matching we use 7 images each to identify the row and column, plus two pictures black (projector off) and white (projector all white).
 So during the calibration process we take 2 * 12 * (2 * 7 + 2) = 384 images.

 ## Determination of object and image points

+On the left you see an image of a camera from the calibration board in a certain pose.
+A Charuco detection algorithm has detected all chessboard corners and one of these corners is marked with a blue plus sign.
+This image point has been detected with sub-pixel accuracy.

 ![](images/cam_projector_match.png)

+The red dot in the camera image on the left is a circular patch of camera pixels in a radius of 10 pixels around the image point.
+Because we took images for phase shift correspondence matching, we can match those pixels to pixels on the projector.
+These pixels form a circle on the projector chip.

 ![](images/projector_image_points.png)

+## Calibration and results

 Focal lengths
 ```